 In order to determine the best possible nasal features that can be achieved with rhinoplasty, cosmetic surgeons must do a pre-surgery facial analysis, paying specific attention to the nose.
-This facial analysis allows the cosmetic surgeon to determine the best size and shape of nose for the face, given the size and shape of the existing nose, as well as the rest of the facial features.
+This facial analysis allows the cosmetic surgeon to determine the best size and shape of the nose for the face, given the size and shape of the existing nose, as well as the rest of the facial features.
 The overall goal is to find a pleasing, balanced aesthetic between all of the facial features.

 Dividing the Face into Sections

 The facial analysis begins with photographs of the front and side views of the patient’s face.
 A grid is then laid over the frontal image, where the face is horizontally divided into thirds and vertically into fifths.
 The entire nose, including the nostrils, should occupy the middle square, both horizontally and vertically.

 Facial width is determined from the five vertical lines in the grid.
 Ideally, the distance between each of the five vertical lines will be equal.
 The two outermost fifths of the face should be the distance from the ear to the inner corner of the eye.